2020 has changed a lot for the cycling industry and the entire humankind. Let’s see what’s different.

 They specialize in making budget e-bikes that cost between $1,000 and $1,500.
 They offer mountain, city, cargo, and foldable bikes.

 At the moment, none of the models are in stock, but you can preorder each one.
-If you preorder now, which we advise doing whenever possible, you can expect to go for a ride in August, September, or October, depending on the model you choose.
+If you preorder now, which we advise doing whenever possible, you can expect to go for a ride in a month or a few, depending on the model you choose.